-As a way of streamlining this process and to ensure consistent delivery of information, I utilise the Quick Parts feature of Microsoft Outlook to allow me to insert reusable information into an email message without having to type it each time or resort to copy and pasting from another source.
+Not only will Quick Parts streamline some of your email processes but it also ensures consistent delivery of information.
+Quick Parts allow me to insert reusable information into an email message without having to type it each time.
+Gone is the need to copy and paste from my Sent Items or another source.
 This reusable information can be created based on simple information such as your contact details right through to multiple paragraphs including formatting and numbered/bullet lists.

 Quick Parts is also included as a feature in Microsoft Word so be sure to take a look at my post, Quick Parts – the quickest way to insert reusable information in Word.